japila-books/apache-spark-internals/docs/tools/spark-shell.md

-== [[spark-shell]] Spark Shell -- spark-shell shell script
+# spark-shell shell script

-*Spark shell* is an interactive environment where you can learn how to make the most out of Apache Spark quickly and conveniently.
+**Spark shell** is an interactive environment where you can learn how to make the most out of Apache Spark quickly and conveniently.

 TIP: Spark shell is particularly helpful for fast interactive prototyping.